yayaq1/quartz/content/work/projects.md

 Always building, always learning, always pushing to create experiences that make people say "oh wow, this is amazing."

 The bonfire of creativity burns brightest when it's shared.
-Each project is a chance to solve problems, delight users, and maybe—just maybe—make someone's day a little bit better.
+Each project is a chance to solve problems, delight users, and maybe-just maybe-make someone's day a little bit better.

 ---